maestrosistema/GameBoy-Advance-Overlay/README.md

 All gameplay buttons (D-Pad, A, B, L, R Start and Select) are self explanatory.

-There are Menu, Rewind (If enable in RA settings), Slow Motion and Fast Forward buttons.
+There are Menu, Rewind (if enabled in RA settings), Slow Motion and Fast Forward buttons.

 Near the Fast Forward button there is a switch to change between Hold and Toggle mode.